Kish College Foundation uses Meta Data Center grant to improve student technologies

 |

-Bystander intervention can prevent violence!
+Bystander intervention can prevent violence.
 Step Up.
-Just Act.
-Do something.
+Be proactive.
 Watch out for your friends and classmates.
 If you come across someone who looks like they are in trouble, check in with them and make sure they are OK.
-If you see someone doing something sketchy, say something.
+If you see someone doing something suspicious, say something.
 Three common ways to intervene:

 From RAINN (Rape, Abuse & Incest National Network).